 US $60 or an equivalent amount in Indian rupees per person (including children).

-You'll need to produce:
+You'll need to fill out a form and produce:

 - Passport with 6 month validity.